WICG/turtledove/FLEDGE.md

 Each interest group the browser has joined and whose owner is in the list of `interestGroupBuyers` will have an opportunity to bid in the auction.
 See the "Buyers Provide Ads and Bidding Functions" section, below, for how interest groups bid.

 The seller may instead specify `'interestGroupBuyers': '*'` to permit all interest groups into the auction, and decide ad admissibility later in the process, based on criteria other than the interest group owner.
 For example, a seller with an out-of-band creative review process might decide admissibility solely based on the creative, not the buyer.

-The auction configuration's list of `additionalBids` is meant to allow a second way for ads to participate in this on-device auction.
-More design work is needed to figure out how to support buyers' and sellers' needs in the multi-level decision-making use cases like those discussed in Issues [#59](https://github.com/WICG/turtledove/issues/59) or [#73](https://github.com/WICG/turtledove/issues/73) — a simple approach like putting one auction's `auctionResultPromise` into another auction's `additionalBids` is probably not sufficient.
-This field may not be usable yet in the First Experiment stage, depending on how much new complexity it adds to the design.

 #### 2.3 Scoring Bids